Would you like to support a professional woman to get back to a fulfilling role after a career break?

 You don’t need to have prior mentoring experience or qualifications as we’ll provide you with training and support to ensure a mutually beneficial relationship.
 It’s great if you have had your own experience of time out of the workforce, but this is not necessary.

 What is the commitment?

-The Mentoring Programme will run from June 22 to March 23, with sessions taking place virtually by phone, Zoom or other video platform.
+The Mentoring Programme will run up to March 2023, with sessions taking place virtually by phone, Zoom or other video platform.
 We aim to make the process as simple and time-effective as possible.
 As a Mentor you will:

 - Participate in a one-hour online group Mentor Training Session

 - Organise 2 or 3 one-hour online 1-2-1 Mentoring Meetings with your mentee

 - [Optional] Participate in monthly Mentor Check-in Sessions to share learnings and get support from Women Returners and fellow mentors